sbin-github/sbin-public-cv.github.io/index.md

 <h2>Experience</h2>
 - Student internship at Dyze Design in Montreal for 4 months
-- Temporal translator at KYC Service for the Hyundai Motor Company factory in Jeonju for 2 weaks
+- Temporal translator at KYC Service for a facility of Hyundai Motor Company in Jeonju for 2 weeks

 <!-- <p style="font-size:11px">Page template forked from <a href="https://github.com/evanca/quick-portfolio">evanca</a></p> -->
 <!-- Remove above link if you don't want to attibute -->